marcj/topsort.php/README.md

 ## What is it?

 A topological sort is useful for determining dependency loading.
-It tells you which elements needs to be proceeded first in order to fulfill all dependencies in the correct order.
+It tells you which elements need to be proceeded first in order to fulfill all dependencies in the correct order.

 Example usage: Unit of Work (relations), simple Package manager, Dependency Injection, ...